iam-dev/ERC23/README.md

 **Console Output:**
 ```
 Standard23Token #9 validating allowance updates to spender
+tokenAddress =  0x771b509274799fe37a502d6357f275238dcdfd66
-preApproved = 0
+preApproved = 0 should equal to 0
 Increse approval to  50
-PostIncrese allowance = 50
+PostIncrese allowance = 50 should equal to 50
 Increse approval by 10
-postDecrease allowance = 40
+postDecrease allowance = 40 should equal to 40
-      ✓ Approval should start with zero and should increase by 50 then decrease by 10 (197ms)
+      ✓ Approval should start with zero and should increase by 50 then decrease by 10 (219ms)

 ```

 ## Unit testing scenario's UpgradeableStandard23Token